grey-fish/grey-fish.github.io/Natas/Level16.md

 ![](./images/Level16.11_solution.png)

 Now to the final task, figure out the cases of letters.
 This was a tricky one and involved a bit of head banging.
-So after a lot of testing, i came up with this.
+So after a lot of testing, i came up with this.<br/>
 We use `-c` flag of `grep`.
-It shows us the number of times or pattern appears.
+It shows us the number of times a pattern appears.
 See below:
 ```shell
 # Here i have a file
 $ cat secret